 I invite you to read all the details on the Wikipedia site

-Their number was quite limited, to be displayed in the lobby of the movie theatres.
+Their number was quite limited, usually an even number, 6-8-10-12.
+They were promotional items, to be displayed in the lobby of the movie theatres.
 They were supposed to be teasing, to tempt you in.
-A smart selection which was enigmatic enough to pique your imagination to find out more, but not too much to spoil the suspense.
-So, in a way, they are a snapshot of the what the local distributor thought most appropriate to entice you to buy a ticket.
+A clever selection which was enigmatic enough to pique your imagination to find out more, but not too much to spoil the suspense.
+So, in a way, they are a snapshot of the what the local distributor thought was most appropriate to entice you to buy a ticket.

 I had already scanned all of them in the past, but I rescanned everything in summer 2016 with my new scanner, much better than the previous models I used in the past.